getify/You-Dont-Know-JS/scope-closures/ch7.md

 add42To(9);     // 51
 ```

-Our current perspective (as illustrated in Figure 4, repeated here for convenience) suggests that wherever a function has been passed, to then be invoked, closure preserves a hidden link back to the original scope to facilitate the access to the closed-over variables.
+Our current perspective suggests that wherever a function has been passed to be invoked, closure preserves a hidden link back to the original scope to facilitate the access to the closed-over variables.
+Figure 4, repeated here for convenience, illustrates this notion:

 <figure>
     <img src="images/fig4.png" width="400" alt="Function instances linked to scopes via closure" align="center">